The Man Without a Body: Plot

 After Jean repairs the Omnigizer, the head speaks, identifying itself as Michel de Notre Dame.
 'It's Nostradamus!' exclaims Meritt.
 He, Jean and Lew tell Nostradamus that his predictions have come true.
-'A great mind that can see into the future!' declares Brussard.
-'Worthy to be Karl Brussard!'
-When told that he's alive again, Nostradamus says, 'It's against nature' and asks 'Why have you done this?'
+"A great mind that can see into the future!" declares Brussard.
+"Worthy to be Karl Brussard!"
+When told that he's alive again, Nostradamus says, "It's against nature" and asks "Why have you done this?"
 Brussard answers by yelling at Nostradamus, telling him that he (Nostradamus) is now him (Brussard).

 Later, a mentally confused Brussard asks Nostradamus what he should do with his oil stocks.
 Nostradamus, knowing that stock prices are dropping, deliberately tells him to sell.
 Brussard does and is financially ruined.

 Odette, meanwhile, has been secretly dating Lew.
 Brussard discovers the affair, follows her to Lew's flat and strangles her.
 Lew arrives and finds Odette's body.
 Brussard, who has been hiding in another room, steps out, revolver in hand.
 Lew runs for his life, Brussard in pursuit.
 Lew goes to the lab and Brussard shoots him in the back then flees.
 Merritt examines Lew and says that 'his cranial nerves have been severed'.
-He tells a police detective (Frank Forsyth) that Lew can't be saved.
+He tells a police detective that Lew can't be saved.
 Brussard returns and shoots Nostradamus' head.
 Merritt decides to attach Nostradamus' head to Lew's body in an attempt to save them both.

 Brussard returns again and discovers that Lew has become a monster, with Nostradamus' head encased in what appears to be a shoulder-width box covered with surgical tape.
 Brussard runs away; Nostradamus wanders off.
-Merritt calls Dr Alexander (Norman Shelley) and tells him that Nostradamus 'seems demented' and has 'lost the power of speech'.
+Merritt calls Dr Alexander and tells him that Nostradamus "seems demented" and has 'lost the power of speech'.
 But then the police spot Nostradamus.
 Merritt and Jean run to a building with a bell tower and find Brussard chasing Nostradamus up a staircase.
 Brussard becomes dizzy and falls to his death.
 The bells begin to ring and Lew's body comes crashing down, leaving Nostradamus' head dangling in the bell ropes.